 4. Delegate Other Business Tasks

-No one is an island, and by delegating, you channel your time and energy to business areas that truly need it the most.
+Remember, no one is an island, and by delegating, you channel your time and energy to business areas that truly need it the most.
 This means you spend less time on tasks that can end up burning you out.

 5. Take Care of Yourself